Alberta, Canada Sports Betting Sites 2021

 Can you Bet on Sports in Alberta?

 Yes, sports betting is offered in Alberta.
 The WCLC Proline offers parlay style wagering on sports, with a minimum three legs required to place a bet.
+From Aug.
+27, single-game sports wagering will also be available.

 Is Online Gambling Legal in Alberta?